Konogans/RiftScape-Core/README.md

 ## 📜 License

+### Code
+All source code in this repository is licensed under the MIT License.

 Copyright (c) 2025 Wize Wizard Games

 Permission is hereby granted, free of charge, to any person obtaining a copy